setbern/react-chrome-redux-boilerplate/README.md

 ##Background page development

-The background page holds the redux store communicating it between the content script and popup page
+The background page holds the redux store communicating, it between the content script and popup page

 Redux store is created in `background/src/index.js`